freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-variables-and-operators/learn-variables-and-operators-question-g.md

 ---
 # --description--

-The plus `+` exists in two forms: the binary form that we used in the last challenge and the unary form.
+The plus `+` exists in two forms: the binary form that you used in the last challenge and the unary form.

 The unary plus or, in other words, the plus operator `+` applied to a single value, doesn’t do anything to numbers.
 But if the operand is not a number, the unary plus converts it into a number.